 I found the exact long black bench she used, but I’m not sure of the exact sofas she used so I’m using Restoration Hardware’s Belgian Track Arm Slipcovered Sofa’s price point for my estimate.

-So here’s an idea of how I would recreate the feel of this room at a more reasonable budget for peeps like me.
+So here’s how I would recreate the feel of this room at a more reasonable budget.
 And since Amber designed so many interesting components in this room, I included two little vignettes as well.